svn2github/ixo-usb-jtag/usb_jtag/trunk/device/c51/readme.txt

  Port C.2: TCK
  Port C.3: TMS

-Other assignments are possible; you'll have to adapt the definitions in hardware.h and maybe in hardware.c, too.
+Other assignments are possible.
+If you have your signals connected to bit-addressable I/O pins, I suggest you make a copy of hw_basic.c and adapt the definitions to your needs (undefine any of the #HAVE_XX_MODE first), then compile it with "make HARDWARE=hw_myhardware".
+If your signals are not on bit-addressable I/Os, you could take a look at the slower hw_xpcu_i.c.
+Furthermore, hw_saxo_l is a good place to start if you have bit-addressable pins and need only JTAG but no AS/PS mode.

 The USB identification data (vendor/product ID, strings, ...) can be modified in dscr.a51.
 My firmware emulates the 128 byte EEPROM that usually holds configuration data for the FT245 and which can be read from the host; its content is computed from the data in dscr.a51 as well.

 The WAKEUP pin should be high for the re-numeration to work reliably (thanks Jean/fpga4fun!)

-From this release on, there is new code to support running in the "Xilinx Platform Cable USB".
+There is code to support running in the "Xilinx Platform Cable USB".
 If you select HARDWARE=hw_xpcu_i or hw_xpcu_x at the top of the Makefile, a firmware for the XPCU will be built.
 I've tested this only with unmodified CPLD version 18 (0x12) on a Spartan-3E starter kit, as it was programmed by my WebPack 8.2i.
 The code needs optimization; yet it is merely a proof of concept.
+Compile for the XPCU with e.g. "make HARDWARE=hw_xpcu_x".

  hw_xpcu_i: Access "internal" chain (the XPCU CPLD, IC3, itself)
  hw_xpcu_x: Access "external" chain (the Spartan 3E, PROM, etc.)

+Changes since previous release on 2007-02-15:
+  - fx2/Makefile fixed to build correct libfx2.lib even under Windows.
+  - Jean Nicolle contributed hw_saxo_l.c for the FX2 boards from fpga4fun.com

 Changes since previous release on 2007-01-28:
   - Initial suppport for running on Xilinx XPCU.
   - New FX2 code, based on USRP2 from the GNU Radio Project;
   - Firmware can now be compiled using SDCC 2.6.
 No more Keil support.
-  - EEPROM content is automatically computed from descriptors, including checksum.
+  - EEPROM content is automatically computed from dscr.a51, including checksum.

 Changes since initial release on 2006-04-23:
   - added this readme.txt
-  - reorganized my project folder: diff is now created from Subversion repository
+  - reorganized my project folder: diff now created from Subversion repository
   - stripped *.dist extension from eeprom.c and dscr.a51
   - added unique proper product and vendor ID (thanks to Antti Lukats!)
   - fixed checksum in eeprom.c